 If you love… to be there ‘in person’

 The NH Hotel in Berlin, Milan and Barcelona support holographic technology so you can project a 3D image of yourself, or your presentation, into the conference room.

 If you love… luxury

-The Upper House in Hong Kong asks guests to check in using a touchscreen tablet before they are loaned an iPod Touch which is preloaded for a library of music, games and movie.
-Room have unlimited high-speed Wi-Fi, a 42-inch HD widescreen TV with video on demand and the bathroom has freestanding limestone baths with integrated TV and touchscreen controls.
+The Upper House in Hong Kong asks guests to check-in using a touchscreen tablet before they are loaned an iPod Touch which is preloaded with a library of music, games and movies.
+Rooms have unlimited high-speed Wi-Fi, a 42-inch HD widescreen TV with video on demand and the bathroom has freestanding limestone baths with integrated TV and touchscreen controls.
 The rooms start on the 38th floor so you’ll be able to enjoy the tech whilst marvelling at the amazing views of the Hong Kong skyline.

 If you love… personalisation

 The Aria Resort in Las Vegas has ‘Sky Villas’ which offer the ultimate in personalisation.
 As you approach your room, your RFID key (or smartphone if you’d prefer) will automatically unlock the door and your room will adjust itself to your preferred settings.
 The room will remember how you last had the lighting, the temperature, the curtains, TV channels or playing music or there is also a touchscreen that lets you control the automation and turn on the “Do Not Disturb” sign on your door.